gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 ## PostgreSQL error `FATAL:  could not open shared memory segment "/PostgreSQL.XXXXXXXXXX": Permission denied`

-By default, PostgreSQL will try to detect the shared memory type to use.
+By default, PostgreSQL tries to detect the shared memory type to use.
 If you don't have shared memory enabled, you might see this error in `/var/log/gitlab/postgresql/current`.
 To fix this, you can disable PostgreSQL's shared memory detection.
 Set the following value in `/etc/gitlab/gitlab.rb`: